heidelpay/php-message-code-mapper/README.md

 By default, 'en_US' is used as the locale.

-Now you can return / print out the message by calling the `getNessage()` method:
+Now you can return or print out the message by calling the `getNessage()` method:

 ```return $instance->getMessage($errorcode);```
 ```echo $instance->getMessage($errorcode);```

 Error codes are accepted in either the 'XXX.XXX.XXX' or 'HP-Error-XXX.XXX.XXX' format.